Concept Heterogeneity-aware Representation Steering: Introduction

 Large language models (LLMs) structurally encode rich semantic information, such as factual knowledge, syntactic structure, and sentiment, enabling post-hoc control through \emph{representation steering} \cite{bolukbasi2016man, park2024the, marks2024the, teo2025the}.
 A common approach is to compute a steering vector as difference-in-means of the model's activations from contrastive examples, e.g., harmful vs. harmless, and use it to linearly shift hidden activations during inference \cite{belrose2023leace, jorgensen2024improving, rimsky-etal-2024-steering, arditi2024refusal}.
 Details on activation steering are provided in Appendix \ref{app:steering}.

-Global steering, as described above, inherently assumes a concept is homogeneously distributed in representation space (Section \ref{sec:background}), ignoring that high-dimensional representations often exhibit clustered structure \cite{lee2019hierarchical}.
+Global steering, as described above, inherently assumes that contrastive concepts are homogeneously distributed in representation space (Section \ref{sec:background}), ignoring that high-dimensional representations often exhibit clustered structure \cite{lee2019hierarchical} and that two concepts can have distinct shapes.
 In LLMs, a single concept may manifest differently depending on context or latent sub-concepts.
 Consequently, a uniform shift can overlook these nuances, leading to inconsistent control.

 \textbf{Contributions.} We formulate representation steering as a distribution alignment problem, generalizing first moment-matching approaches \cite{belrose2023leace, jorgensen2024improving, singh2024representation}.
 Building on this foundation, we propose a novel input-adaptive steering framework where directions vary smoothly across the representation manifold.
 In particular, recent works, such as \citet{singh2024representation} and \citet{rodriguez2025controlling}, remark that standard difference-in-means (DiM) steering has a precise optimal transport (OT) interpretation: it is the OT map between the same two Gaussians with different means.
 This characterization exposes the limitations of DiM steering, as its underlying unimodality and normality assumptions often oversimplify real-world representation distributions.
 To overcome these limitations, our approach leverages OT to compare and align distributions while modeling both source and target representations as Gaussian mixture models (GMMs), enabling a principled treatment of data heterogeneity.
 In summary, our contributions are threefold.